 In the previous section, we added Frames inside the Grid.
 As the Frame can take only one child, we will use a layout container like VerticalStackLayout or HorizontalStackLayout as the child of the Frame and then place the other controls of the UI inside it.

 To position the child controls of the VerticalStackLayout in the center, you can set the two properties HorizontalOptions=Center and VerticalOptions =Center.
-However we need to declare this for all the remaining VerticalStackLayout controls that we will be adding to the UI later.
+However, we need to declare this for all the remaining VerticalStackLayout controls that we will be adding to the UI later.
 Therefore, it is advisable to define a Style and reuse it.

 A style can be defined at any level of a page hierarchy, and all the descendant controls can use the style.
-For our app, we will declare it as a resource at the Grid level so that it is available for all the children of the grid.
+For our app, we will declare it as a resource at the Grid level so that it is available for all the children of the Grid.

 When declaring style, two properties are mandatorily required:

-TargetType property, which indicates which type of control can use this Style
+TargetType property, which indicates which type of control can use this Style.

 X:Key property provides a name for the style.